 By the end of this foundational training in Science, Society, and Policy (SSP), learners will be able to:

-- Explain the structure and function of the Canadian machinery of government, particularly in relation to science and innovation policymaking.
+- Explain the structure and function of the Canadian machinery of government, particularly in relation to science, technology and innovation policymaking.

 - Articulate the basic concepts and tools within SSP scholarship and practice, and their evolution including emerging themes at the intersection of science, society, and public policy.

-- Describe the historical development of the science-society-policy interface in Canada and globally, including key turning points and institutional shifts.
+- Describe the historical development of the science-society-policy interface in Canada, including key turning points and institutional shifts.

-- Analyze seminal reports and studies that have shaped science policy in Canada, highlighting their influence on current practice.
+- Be aware of seminal reports and studies that have shaped science policy in Canada, highlighting their influence on current practice.

-- Critically assess the role of science diplomacy in today’s fragmented geopolitical context, using case studies and current discourse.
+Critically assess the role of science diplomacy in today’s fragmented geopolitical context.